jundalisay/sp/content/en/superphysics/principles/chapter-02c.md

 - You choose door 1.
 - The host removes Door 2 which has nothing.

 {{< i s="/graphics/meta/monty.jpg" a="Monty Hall Problem" >}}

 'Smart' people say to choose the other door because the odds have risen from 1/3 to 2/3.

+This is because they see reality as one continuity, instead of being independent of each other.

-They then defend their logic by expanding the scenario to 300 doors.
-After choosing a door, the host opens the 298 other doors to leave only 2 doors unopened: your current choice and another door.
-And so you must choose that other door.
+They then defend their logic by expanding the scenario to 9 doors.
+- After you choose a door, the host opens the 8 other doors to leave only 2 doors unopened: your current choice and another door.
+- And so you must choose that other door since that rises to 89% chance of having the prize

+{{< i s="/graphics/meta/monty9.jpg" a="Monty Hall expanded Problem" >}}

+{{< i s="/graphics/meta/monty9after.jpg" a="Monty Hall expanded Problem after" >}}

+But the error is in the
 In reality, the odds in the 3 door scenario ended up as 50-50.

 To extend this to 300 doors, the proper way is for the host to open 100 contiguous doors.
 This leaves 2 groups of doors of 100 each.
 The host would then ask whether you want to choose the other 100 doors over your current group.
 So the probability is still 50-50 and not 2/3.